arielgabbay/tau-0368.3539/README.md

 	ctf_import.zip
 ```

-To modify the number of stages or what's created for each stage, modify the `prepare.py` script (more on this soon).
+The stage files in the `ctf` directory are taken from the flag pool according to the requirements of each stage (padding type and query range).
+To modify the number of stages or what's created for each stage, modify the `stages.json` file (more on this in the section below on adding and configuring stages).

 The way the servers are configured is thus:

 At the start of the event, each group gets a "secret" mask; these values are generated by `build.sh` and stored in `ctf/group_masks`.
 On each level, a port number is released (the same number for all groups); this is the port in the `port` file in each stage directory.
 Each group takes this number, XORs it with its mask, and gets the port number of the server to attack for that stage of the CTF.
 The `nginx` container forwards connections from the main machine to the server containers themselves; its configuration (`nginx/conf/nginx.conf`) holds all the ports and addresses, internal and external.
 In some stages, more than one server instance is run for each group, and more than one thread is generated in each server instance.
-These numbers are specified in `prepare.py` and can be modified there.
+These numbers are specified in `stages.json` and can be modified there (more on this soon).
 This detail is not visible (directly, at least) to the teams, as all servers are "internal" and the `nginx` container forwards connections from the teams to the servers themselves.

 The `build_*.sh` files in the `scripts` directory are used by the `build.sh` script.
 The `run_*.sh` files are used by the `run.sh` script.